Guests abducted from hotel in Mexico by gunmen, later found - NewsBreak

 Guests abducted from hotel in Mexico by gunmen, later found

-Police in Mexico have located 38 people, including 22 Haitians and Cubans, who were abducted from a hotel by armed men

-MEXICO CITY -- Police in northern Mexico found 38 people, including 22 Haitians and Cubans, who were abducted from a hotel early Tuesday, authorities.
+MEXICO CITY (AP) — Police in northern Mexico found 38 people, including 22 Haitians and Cubans, who were abducted from a hotel early Tuesday, authorities.

 The chief prosecutor of the northern state of San Luis Potosi said the victims were found alive on a roadside, apparently abandoned by their captors.